Anteru/liara/docs/source/plugins.rst

         pass

 Of course, a completely empty plugin doesn't provide any functionality.
-To hook into liara, you can connect event handlers to signals.
+To hook into Liara, you can connect event handlers to signals.
 The signals are defined in the :py:mod:`liara.signals` module.

 Extending the command line
 --------------------------